Manacord/shaggy-docs/docs/getting-started.md

 + ### Team Roles
-By using `/settings set perms team <role>` you can set a exsiting role as staff role.
+By using `/settings perms team <role>` you can set a exsiting role as staff role.
 You may want to add more than one role.

 + ### Member Role
-By using `/settings set perms member <role>` you can set a exsiting role as member role.
+By using `/settings perms member <role>` you can set a exsiting role as member role.

 + ### Mute Role
-By using `/settings set perms mute` you can set a exsiting role as mute role.
+By using `/settings perms mute` you can set a exsiting role as mute role.
-By using `/settings create muterole` you can create a role with the permission <span style="color: red;">Send Messages</span> denied in every channel.
+By using `/settings muterole-aio` you can create a role with the permission <span style="color: red;">Send Messages</span> denied in every channel.
 Users can now be muted using `/mod mute <@member> [time] [reason]`.
 The default time is 48 hours for a time.

 Any future channels created will not be covered by Mute Role.

 + ### Welcome Message
-You can set the welcome message that would be sent in the set channel using `/settings set welcome`.
+You can set the welcome message that would be sent in the set channel using `/settings welcome enable`.

 + ### Prefix
 By default, Manacord responds to `m?` *(In rare cases)* prefixes as well as `/` slash commands.